Tummy Tuck ( Abdominoplasty ) Tampa Bay Florida

 Tummy tuck surgery typically takes three hours and is performed on an outpatient basis under general anesthesia.
 Immediately after surgery, patients are placed in compression garments that must be worn for six weeks to help support and shape the healing tissues.
 If drains are placed, they are generally removed in the office in seven to ten days when they are putting out less than 30 ml per day.
 Recovery times vary, but patients are generally able to return to work in one to two weeks, light exercise in three to four weeks, and full exercise in five to six weeks.
 Antibiotics and pain medicines are prescribed following the surgery.

-Contact our practice today for more information and a free consultation.
+Contact our practice online or call us at (813) 877-3739 today for more information and a free consultation.